Table of Contents

 | Above 500 Units | 8.95 |

-Tamil Nadu has seen an increase in electricity tariffs for both domestic and commercial consumers in 2025.
-The state's power distribution tariffs aim to balance the rising demand for electricity while maintaining affordable rates for households and businesses.
+Tamil Nadu has seen an increase in electricity tariffs for both domestic and commercial consumers in 2026.
+The state's power distribution tariffs aim to balance rising electricity demand while maintaining affordable rates for households and businesses.

 Domestic Electricity per Unit Rate in Tamil Nadu